Forestry

 A Field Guide for Invasive Plants in Southern Forests

 Many of the invasive pests that threaten Arkansas’s forests can be introduced and spread by the movement of wood.
-Since most invasive pests do not move very far on their own annually, human involved movement can disperse pests to new areas and cause outbreaks.
+Since most invasive pests do not move very far on their own annually, human-involved movement can disperse pests to new areas and cause outbreaks.
 The Forestry Division discourages the movement of firewood over long distances and urges the public to burn wood near its source.
-Learn more at the Don't Move Firewood website.
+Learn more.

 aerial map